mikkelsvartveit/thesis/masterproject/text/content/05-discussion.md

 <!-- TODO: mention RQs more often -->

 This chapter discusses and interprets our results and findings from \autoref{results}. \autoref{overview-of-key-findings} begins by summarizing the main discoveries and their implications. \autoref{model-architecture-performance-analysis} then examines the performance characteristics of the different model architectures, focusing on aspects such as the impact of embedding layers, model complexity, \acs{CNN} dimensionality, and observed performance variance.
 Then, \autoref{model-generalizability} assesses the ability of our models to generalize to unseen \acsp{ISA}.
 A comparative analysis with prior research is presented in \autoref{comparison-with-prior-literature-andreassen-and-morrison}.
 Following this, \autoref{dataset-quality-assessment} critically evaluates the datasets employed, discussing their respective strengths and limitations.
-We also explore the broader sustainability implications in \autoref{sustainability-implications}, and conclude by acknowledging the limitations of our work in \autoref{limitations}.
+We also explore the broader sustainability implications in \autoref{sustainability-implications-and-ethical-considerations}, and conclude by acknowledging the limitations of our work in \autoref{limitations}.

 ## Overview of key findings